V244716/carpark-prj/carpark-guide.md

 Now consider, between the `CarPark`, `Sensor`, and `Display` classes, which class is responsible for each piece of information?
 There's no right or wrong answer here.
 But you should be able to justify your answer.

 >Q. Which class is responsible for the number of available bays (and why)?
 >
+`CarPark` class because it contains the `capacity` variable

 >Q. Which class is responsible for the current temperature (and why)?
 >
+Currently no class is defined with a `temperature` variable
 >Q. Which class is responsible for the time (and why)?
 >
+Currently no class is defined with a `time` variable

 --------

 ##### Detour: implement available bays